Cringey 23-Year-Old Mayor Quotes Steve Jobs to Defend His Trumpian Coup

 “I have to hand it to Larkin,” wrote Dion Lefler of the Wichita Eagle.
 “I’ve covered cities for a long time and have seldom seen a political takeover that was this sleazy, and yet this well-orchestrated.”

-On Monday, a longtime resident of the town, which is about 10 minutes outside Wichita, whose bid for his own seat on the council failed as part of Larkin’s astonishing takeover, got up to address the meeting.
+On Monday, a longtime resident of the town, whose bid for his own seat on the council failed as part of Larkin’s astonishing takeover, got up to address the meeting.

 “As I told The Daily Beast two weeks ago, if I can’t do it from up there,” referring to the council dais, “I’ll do it from out here,” hospice chaplain Jeffery Jones told Larkin and the others. “...
 I would like for you to resign, number one.
 Not just as mayor, but I need you to step down from the council.
 You have a hallway that stretches down to the lobby, of people who, for lack of a better word, are pissed, mayor.”